 * d61b82e (HEAD -> feature/saturn-to-neptune, origin/feature/saturn-to-neptune) Add information on planet Neptune * 548ee1a Add information on planet Uranus * d6db434 Add information on the planet Saturn * bc91108 (origin/develop, develop) Add information on the planet Jupiter * d11edf4 Add information on the planet Mars * d212069 Add information on the planet Earth * 9af8451 (origin/main, main) Add information on the planet Venus * a1b8fc5 Add information on planet Mercury

 Leave a clear and concise title and description

-The last good practice is a very simple one.
+The last good practice is an elementary one.
 Write a clear and concise title and description, so that your reviewers immediately know the context in which you are proposing the changes.
-In a sense the same rules that we have seen for single commit messages also apply here: say in a human-readable form why you are doing something.
+In a sense, the same rules that we have seen for single commit messages also apply here: say in a human-readable form why you are doing something.
 Additionally, it sometimes makes sense to add instructions for the reviewers which will guide them in reading and understanding your changes, i.e., things like “you should start by looking at the changes in awesome.go and work your way in from there”.

 So, now that we know how to submit a pull request, let’s have a look at how to review one.

 Wrapping your head around someone else’s work can be quite daunting.
 A good way to achieve this is by mentally sketching your own solution to the problem at hand before starting the review.
 You can then use your mental sketch to guide you through the review and check for specific changes which you would expect to see or not to see.
 For example, when reviewing a pull request described as “Allow users to enter their birthday in their profile” your mental sketch would include the profile screen receiving a new date chooser, the profile API receiving a new date field and the profile database table receiving a new date column.
 Seeing a change in the shopping cart API would be unexpected and would lead you to ask the author for an explanation.